Filing for bankruptcy is a scary mystery to most people. They don’t know how it works and what the consequences are for throwing in the towel.

 The first bit of advice is Re-Lax.

+To be eligible, you cannot have more than $419,275 in unsecured debt (credit cards, medical bills, student loans) and $1,257,850 in secured debt (mortgage, car loans).
 Your total debt is often reduced, but it usually takes three to five years to complete Chapter 13, and every day is likely to be a penny-pincher.

 Here are some common questions about both forms of bankruptcy:

-Not under Chapter 13.
+Generally, not under Chapter 13.
 Under Chapter 7, it depends on how much equity you have in house.
 If you have a lot of equity in it, the trustee could choose to have it sold to pay off creditors.

 At least they can’t sell your pet.
 Well, technically pets are property and can be sold.
 But unless your poodle is Westminster Dog Show quality worth thousands of dollars, it’s unheard of for a trustee to try to sell that or any other critter.